USING IRONPDF

 Specifying Stamp Location on PDF Document

-To define the placement of the Stamp, we utilize a 3x3 grid with three horizontal columns and three vertical rows.
-You have choices for horizontal alignment left, center, and right, and vertical alignment: top, middle, and bottom.
+To define the placement of the Stamp, utilize a 3x3 grid with three horizontal columns and three vertical rows.
+You have choices for horizontal alignment: left, center, and right, and vertical alignment: top, middle, and bottom.
 You can adjust horizontal and vertical offsets for added precision for each position.
 Please refer to the image below for a visual representation of this concept.

 • HorizontalAlignment: The horizontal alignment of the Stamp relative to the page.

-• VerticalAlignment: The vertical alignment of the stamp relative to the page.
+• VerticalAlignment: The vertical alignment of the Stamp relative to the page.

 using IronPdf.Editing;